 Who organises the scheme?

 Explore Teaching is run by the University of Westminster Careers and Employability Service.
-Our office is on the first floor of 101 New Cavendish Street, London W1W 6XH, next door to the main Cavendish Campus.
+We are based at the Employability Hub on the ground floor of Cavendish Campus, 115 New Cavendish Street, London, W1W 6UW.

-We arrange for you to apply for an enhanced Dislosure and Barring Service (DBS) check, which is required by schools.
+We arrange for you to apply for an enhanced Disclosure and Barring Service (DBS) check, which is required by schools.

 You will be supported during your placement by coordinators at the Explore Teaching team and at your placement school.